The Ultimate Guide to Splunk Pricing in 2023: Ingest vs. Workload Pricing

 To purchase these platforms/applications, you’ll choose from two main pricing models: ingest pricing and workload pricing.

 Note that a third pricing option, entity pricing, exists for Splunk’s Cloud Portfolios.
-For more information about this option, read this article
+For more information on entity pricing, read this article

 What is ingest pricing in Splunk?